What is a Debit Note in GST: Meaning, Process, Format & Time Limit

 A debit note is issued by a seller to a buyer for the following reasons:-

-As per Section 34(3) of the CGST Act 2017, a supplier of goods and services issues a debit note when;
+As per Section 34(3) of the CGST Act 2017, a supplier of goods and services issues one or more debit notes when;

 One of the most important roles that a debit note plays under GST is that it forms part of the details with respect to GSTR-1, the month in which the supply of goods was made.
 The same details form part of Form GSTR-2A and GSTR-2B for the recipient.
 Once the verification is done, the recipient may approve of it and submit it as part of their GSTR-3B.